It seems like just yesterday we were still getting geared up for summer — and now, here we are, already facing down fall!

 Here are some October vacation destinations managed by the National Park Service.

 Not every fall vacationer is in it for the leaves.
 Maybe all you want is an extension on summer — and if that sounds like you, then your best bet is to head south.
 All the way south.

-Okay, you can actually stop short of Key West, because this Miami-area national park is definitely worth a quick layover.
+Okay, you can actually stop short of Key West, because Biscayne National Park in the Miami-area is definitely worth a quick layover.
 But keep in mind that a lot of the park is actually underwater!
 In fact, 95% of its 172,971 acres are aqueous, and those who dare to venture beneath the waves (or snorkel on their surface) will be treated to colorful coral reefs flitting with tropical fish.
 Of course, you can also paddle on top of the water in a kayak or canoe, or just kick back on the sand and enjoy the stunning horizon.